phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 What you must know is that argument declaration has nothing to do with the function internal work.
 That means that this function could have worked if we would have written its body now.
 Even with no declared arguments.

-.. note:: Declaring arguments is not mandatory but highly recommanded.
+.. note:: Declaring arguments is not mandatory but highly recommended.
 Arguments are used by the reflection API to get
-          informations about the function.
+          information about the function.
 Arguments are also used by the engine, especially when we talk about arguments passed by reference, or functions returning references.

 To declare arguments, we need to familiarize with the ``zend_internal_arg_info`` structure::